rusty-tinamou-2400-ebird

 Appearance: The Rusty Tinamou is a medium-sized bird measuring around 30-35 cm in length.
 Head is not blackish but rufescent brown.
 It has a predominantly brown and rusty plumage on its upperparts with white spots and streaks.
 The underparts are generally buffy or whitish, with barring on the flanks.
 Its legs are relatively long, dull, and stout, adapted for running.

-Habitat: The Rusty Tinamou inhabits a variety of habitats, including grasslands, shrublands, and open woodlands.
-In Colombia, it can be found in mountainous regions, typically in areas with rocky outcrops and sparse vegetation.
+Habitat: The Rusty Tinamou inhabits a variety of habitats, including grasslands, shrublands, and open woodlands. it can be found in mountainous regions in areas with rocky outcrops and sparse vegetation.

-Conservation Status: The conservation status of the Rusty Tinamou in Colombia is not well-documented, but it is generally considered to be of Least Concern.
+Conservation Status: The conservation status of the Rusty Tinamou is considered to be of Least Concern.

 Distribution